 The web is dead

 Once a bit of a conspiracy but now it is becoming true.
 Web traffic is now dominated by bots.
-Web content has now been consumed by the AIs and generated content will outweigh human-generated content.
+Most traffic is programmatic in nature.
+Web scapers, spammers and attackers now dominates the day-to-day traffic on the web.
+Furthermore, web content has now been consumed by the AIs and generated content will outweigh human-generated content.
 The future will be dominated by a soup of AI-generated content regurgitating what has gone before.
 Google has responded by featuring Reddit posts, as these posts are known to have been written by humans.
 The web can’t be trusted.
 Who is human?
 What has been human-generated?
 It is unclear.

 The coder is dead

 AI has advanced so rapidly in recent months that it is now outperforming the very best humans.
-Recent models operate at PhD levels when answering questions.
+Recent models operate at PhD levels when answering questions and completing tasks.
 When assigned coding tasks, models can outperform the world's very best coders.
 Both CEOs of Nvidia and OpenAI have proclaimed that the role of the coder is dead with the rise of AI models.
 The future seems to be for orchestrators and innovators, rather than coders.

 The content author is dead